West Coast Swing: An Appreciation

 If you've never danced WCS, just to give you the flavor, as it were, of "stock" WCS patterns, here's a summary list of the names of the count patterns covered as Basics in WCS instruction:

 Unfortunately, there's variation in the naming of the patterns across the WCS instructional world.
 That is often due to the different teaching approaches used to ease entry into what might initially look like a bewildering complexity of patterns.
 All WCS patterns derive from the primitive "step, step, tripple-step" sequence.
 The "tripple-step" is done rapidly within two music beats (or two "counts").
-If we actually sound out a count of those beats to the step, step, tripple-step sequence, it goes "1", "2", "3 and 4".
-So that step, step, tripple-step sequence is performed in sync to FOUR beats of the music.
-Since my first lesson, I've always thought of that four-beat step sequence as the foot-motion that is the foundation of all WCS patterns.
+If we actually sound out each part of the tripple step sequence, it goes "3 and 4"--with a separate step executed on each sounded "3", "and", "4".
+The tripple-step is thus three quicker steps done within two beats of the music.
+So that sequence of step, step, tripple-step is performed in sync to FOUR beats of the music.
+Despite what that instructor said in that previous video (ie, saying there is "no basic pattern" in WCS), since my first lesson, I've always thought of that four-beat step sequence as the foot-motion that is the foundation "pattern" of all other WCS patterns.
 You'll also hear the term "anchor-step" used to more clearly distinguish a tripple-step that punctuates the end of a count pattern.
-For example, a 6-count pattern of steps might be: step, step, tripple-step, anchor-step where the anchor-step is just another (special) tripple-step.
-As the previous video shows, much of the action and expressive "variation" happens in the middle of the count pattern with the anchor-step serving as the hinge upon which the sequential flow of count patterns swing--to use a pun.
+For example, the simplest 6-count pattern of all is: step, step, tripple-step, anchor-step where the middle tripple step is done in place and the ending anchor-step is just another (special) tripple-step.
+In that simplest WCS pattern of all, that middle tripple-step is the "something happens" so nicely described in that previous video.
+In the short list of 6 count basic patterns above each pattern is named to describe what the "something that happens" is during the middle of the pattern (eg, "Sugar Push").
+As the video shows, much of the action and expressive "variation" happens in that middle of the count pattern with the anchor-step serving as the hinge upon which the sequential flow of count patterns swing--to use a pun.

 So each count-pattern is constructed in such a way that the end of any one can smoothly become the beginning of another (transitioned on the "anchor-step").
 Thus a dance is a sequence of those patterns smoothly hooked together by the two dancers.
 The "Lead" role in the patterns is traditionally male with the "Follower" role traditionally female--a legacy from a long tradition of ballroom dance forms.
 Of course, nothing dictates that gender assignment.
 In WCS this role aspect gets very interesting because either the Lead or the Follower can initiate a transition to the next pattern with the other partner challenged to smoothly flow into the transition to the signaled next pattern.
 The patterns are all initiated and carried out by practiced--and amazingly subtle--hand, touch, and body signalling.
 In action to music these signals can be sent and recognized in less than 250 milliseconds.
 Despite WCS being called an open dance, to allow for the signalling, it must nonetheless have a constant "connection" between the partners.
 That connection is most often seen in the simple holding of one set of opposite hands while the other arms are available and "expressively" free.
 Hence the dance is described as "open".